Reformed Episcopal Seminary

-The Reformed Episcopal Seminary is a private seminary in Blue Bell, Pennsylvania.
+The Reformed Episcopal Seminary is a private seminary in Oreland, Pennsylvania.
 It was founded in 1887 as the first seminary of the Reformed Episcopal Church.

 History

 The Reformed Episcopal Seminary was founded in 1887 in West Philadelphia, Pennsylvania, as the "Theological Seminary of the Reformed Episcopal Church", its chartered and legal name.
 The seminary was established based on the pledge of a trust created by Harriet Benson in March 1886.
 The corner stone for the first building to house the seminary was laid on September 19, 1886.
 The seminary began meeting for classes in 1886 under the tutelage of Bishop William Nicholson in his residence.
 It opened the doors to its first class of students on September 30, 1887, in its new building in West Philadelphia, Pennsylvania, as the seminary of the Reformed Episcopal Church, after the trust was received on March 16, 1887.

 The Reformed Episcopal Seminary upholds the doctrinal statement adopted by the Reformed Episcopal Church.
 The doctrinal statement includes the Thirty-Nine Articles, the historic creeds, the historic Book of Common Prayer, and the Declaration of Principles.
-The term "Reformed" has various meanings within larger Christian community.
+The term "Reformed" has various meanings within the larger Christian community.
 For example, Presbyterians have expressed the reformed faith in the Westminster Confession of Faith, while Reformed Baptists have commonly expressed the reformed faith in the 1689 London Baptist Confession of Faith.
 The Reformed Episcopal Church was founded on the Thirty-Nine Articles as they express a summary of the necessary doctrines that brought about reformation in the Church of England.
 The founders of the Reformed Episcopal Church originally spell the name of the church as Re-formed, referring to the idea that it was the Re-organized Episcopal Church taken back to its historic faith.
 While later statements of faith have expanded and added to the doctrines expressed in the Articles, the Thirty-Nine Articles represent the necessary doctrine that defines the Protestant position against the Roman Catholic position of that period, and in unity with the reformations taking place elsewhere in Europe.

-"Once in the early days our Church was referred to as the "Primitive Episcopal Church," and the name seems to fit its mission.
-The word "Primitive" shows that it is a restoration, going back not only to the days of our country's early history, but back to the Reformation, when the fires of martyrdom and the horrors of torture could not drive away from the truth those who held it in their keeping; back still farther to the days of the apostles; aye back farther yet, to the teaching of Him who, beside the blue waters of Galilee, called followers into His service, that He might make them "fishers of men."
+"Once in the early days our Church was referred to as the 'Primitive Episcopal Church,' and the name seems to fit its mission.
+The word 'Primitive' shows that it is a restoration, going back not only to the days of our country's early history, but back to the Reformation, when the fires of martyrdom and the horrors of torture could not drive away from the truth those who held it in their keeping; back still farther to the days of the apostles; aye back farther yet, to the teaching of Him who, beside the blue waters of Galilee, called followers into His service, that He might make them "fishers of men."